CAT Exam > CAT Notes > Quantitative Aptitude (Quant) > CAT Bible: 11 Steps to Clear CAT Exam

 Step 4: Practice, Practice & Practice: Topic-wise, Section-wise tests & PYQs

-Solving CAT Previous Year Question Papers is very important for CAT Preparation Practising topic-wise and section-wise tests will boost your confidence and will help you prepare well.
+• Solving the CAT Previous Year Question Papers is very important for CAT Preparation Practising topic-wise and section-wise tests will boost your confidence and help you prepare well.

 • Attempt Section Wise & topic-wise tests: After covering the basic concepts of Quant, VARC & DILR.
-You should practice well by giving section-wise of Quant, VARC and DILR & topic-wise tests.
+You should practice well by giving section-wise (Quant, VARC and DILR) & topic-wise tests.

 Step 5: Start giving mocks at least 4 months before CAT

-• Attempt full-length Mock tests: You should attempt full mock tests from at least 2 sources and can also refer to EduRev's Mock Test Series for CAT Exam, offering sectional & full mock tests.
-We recommend you attempt the mock tests through the EduRev website as the actual CAT exam will be conducted on a computer system.
+• Attempt full-length Mock tests: You should attempt full mock tests from at least 2 sources, and can also refer to EduRev's Mock Test Series for CAT Exam, offering sectional & full mock tests.
+We recommend you attempt the mock tests through the EduRev website, because the actual CAT exam will be conducted on a computer system.

 Step 6: Revise all important questions & formulae (keep them handy)

-Preparing for the CAT exam involves practicing as many questions as you can.
-But all that practice is worthless unless you know how to revise for the CAT exam.
-No matter where you are in the CAT preparation journey, you must plan about your revision of CAT syllabus right now.
+Preparing for the CAT exam requires a lot of practice, but that practice won't be effective unless you know how to revise properly.
+No matter where you are in your CAT preparation, it's important to start planning your revision of the syllabus right away.

 • Important Questions: There are some extraordinary questions (they're unique and not difficult) that make you go "Oh, I didn't think like that".
 There's no other way to solve such questions quickly apart from the technique mentioned in the solutions.
 So, having these questions on your tips is going to help you.